rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 While the free agent system caused me some anguish in the decision process, it was not the primary reason I decided join Cornell.

-- Research that excited me, and people [^3] who are just as excited about it as me were my primary motivators.
+- My primary motivators were research that excited me, and people [^3] who are just as excited about it as me.
-- The first year TA problem is non-trivial and causes some amount of stress for new grad students.
+- The first year TAing requirement causes some amount of stress for new students.
 However, the department is aware of the issues and is trying to move away from this system.

 Finally, here is a more [detailed